Stress Management and Heart Failure

 Identifying stressors

 Ask yourself, what is causing stress in your life?
-If you are able to answer this question, you may be able to begin to remedy the situation.
-Some people may need assistance in this process such as finding someone to talk to to help you understand the reasons behind the feelings.
+If you can answer this question, you may be able to take steps to improve the situation.
+Some people may need help with this process, such as finding a therapist who can help you understand the reasons behind your feelings.
 Problem-solving skills generally used elsewhere in life can help to navigate the stress factors that can be changed.
 Unfortunately, not all causes can be changed.4

 Ways to manage stress

-Negative stress can interfere with mental, physical and emotional performance.1-4
+Negative stress can interfere with mental, physical, and emotional performance Ways to manage stress may include:1-4

-• Journal- it helps to write about your concerns it may be a window to what is causing your stress
+• Journaling – writing about your concerns may help you understand what is causing your stress

-• Enjoy yourself – spend time doing something that gives you pleasure
+• Enjoying yourself by doing something that gives you pleasure

 • Exercise – regular exercise is good for the body and the mind